Check out the latest challenges for Fortnite's Season 9!

-This week, the challenges you'll be doing are all pretty standard, and none of them are tough at all.
-Aside from having to visit various locations in a single match multiple times, you won't be doing anything too difficult.
-In fact, this might be the easiest week of challenges we've seen so far in Season 9, so you should be able to get out there and finish them all relatively quickly.
+This week, the challenges are all pretty standard, with none of them requiring too much in the way of difficult objectives.
+Aside from visiting various clocks in the game, you won't have to do too much outside of the norm.
+Landing at a variety of locations, dealing damages with guns, and applying shields are just some of the challenges you'll have to tackle this week.

-As always, there are three challenges that free-to-play players can complete, and four additional challenges for those who have the Battle Pass to attempt.
+As always, there are three challenges that free-to-play players can complete, and four additional challenges for those who have the Battle Pass.
 You can check out the full list of changes to the Battle Royale portion of Fortnite below, and jump into a game now to check out the changes:

 Free Challenges: